Dleifnesor/PAW/custom_commands/README.md

 This module provides [description of functionality].

-To register this module with PAW, run: python3 ~/.paw/add_custom_tool.py add --name "your-tool-name" --category "category" \
+To register this module with PAW, run: sudo add-paw-tool add --name "your-tool-name" --category "category" \
     --description "Description of your tool" \
     --usage "your-tool-name [options]" \
     --examples "your-tool-name -h" "your-tool-name --option value"